Albertleh/sunrise-alarmclock/README.md

 An old desk lamp + Arduino, ... voila!

-Flash this script onto your Arduino and choose a ledpin that supports pwm.
+Flash this script onto your Arduino and choose a pin that supports pwm.
 You can hook up leds that are then gonna be dimmed like a sunrise on a desired wake up time.
 Or what I also like is to take a beefier lightsource and use a mosfet to control high-amp lights to blow your face out of bed in the morning if you know you have a particulary hard time waking up.